-The food in El Salvador is awesome.
+For me, the best part of traveling to El Salvador is seeing my extended family and eating some delicious Salvi food – the food in El Salvador is just awesome!
 I loved each meal from the traditional breakfast: platano frito, huevo y café (fried plantain, egg and coffee) to the more specialty foods like: Pollo Campero and Pupusas con Loroco (edible herb native to Central America).
 I loved it all!
 If you’ve never had any of these dishes then you are really missing out on some delicious eats.
 I’ve eaten food from many parts of the world by now, but my favorite is still Latin American food, my people really know how to cook!

 Santa Ana is my favorite city, it is old town El Salvador, one of the better looking towns in the country.
 It is also one of the few safe towns left.
 The Santa Ana Cathedral is a beautiful church located in the downtown area.
 Next to the Cathedral is the Santa Ana Theater; however, I didn’t have enough time to see the interior of the theater, I was told that it is beautiful and well preserved.